Alqor-UG/qlued/docs/guides/local_installation.md

 First, create a local environment.
 You can then install the requirements via `pip install -r requirements-dev.txt`.

-Second, create a `.env` file in the root directory.
+Second, we need to enable the storage of the settings, which we manage with [python-decouple](https://pypi.org/project/python-decouple/).
+To do so, create a `.env` file in the root directory.
 ```
 project
 │   README.md